TesteurManiak/my-manga-collection/README.md

 Follow and track your manga collection easily with a simple Flutter application using [Kitsu API](https://kitsu.docs.apiary.io/#).

-You can browse manga throught those available on Kistu API and save them thanks to a SQLite database to keep track of them.
+You can browse manga throught those available on Kistu API and save them thanks to a database to keep track of them.
+Most features are available on mobile (Android & iOS), web and desktop (Windows, Linux & MacOS).

-## Features
+## :sparkles: Features

 | Feature | Android | iOS | Web | Windows | Linux | MacOS |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: |